daphnesmit/next-react-typescript-boilerplate/README.md

 ### EditorConfig
 Decide how many spaces or [ugh) tabs you want to intend your project with using [EditorConfig](https://editorconfig.org/).

-### Commitlint
+#### Commitlint
 You might want to remove or customize [Commitlint](https://github.com/conventional-changelog/commitlint).
 Commitlint checks if your commit messages meet the conventional commit format.
-But in case you are using JIRA you might want to have a different commit message structure, example [here](https://github.com/Gherciu/commitlint-jira] or [here](https://www.npmjs.com/package/commitlint-config-jira]
+But in case you are using JIRA you might want to have a different commit message structure, [example](https://github.com/Gherciu/commitlint-jira) and [another](https://www.npmjs.com/package/commitlint-config-jira)

 ## 🚀 Typescript